RajatKushwaha28/polygon-bc-proj/README.md

-📊 Binance Net Flow Indexer
+Binance Net Flow Indexer

 This project tracks the cumulative net flow of POL tokens between the Polygon network and known Binance addresses.

 It:

-Listens to new Polygon blocks in real-time
+Listens to new Polygon blocks in real time

 Stores raw transaction data in SQLite